 Theft crimes, especially in conservative Orange County, are much more serious than most people think.
 They are considered “crimes of moral turpitude” cause serious immigration and current and future employment consequences as well as lengthy jail commitments.

-People facing theft charges in Orange County, also face incarceration, fines, probation and a criminal record that will plague you for a very long time.
+People facing theft charges in Orange County, also face incarceration, fines, probation, and a criminal record that will plague you for a very long time.
 Unfortunately, not many employers are willing to take a chance by hiring someone with a “crime of dishonesty” like a theft offense.

-An experienced Orange County theft crimes lawyer can make all the difference by insuring that your case is resolved without jail time and does not damage your criminal record for the rest of your life.
+An experienced Orange County theft crimes lawyer can make all the difference by ensuring that your case is resolved without jail time and does not damage your criminal record for the rest of your life.

 Orange County’s Premier Theft Offense Attorney, Steven K. Bloom has handled thousands of theft cases since 1998.
-He not only knows the law surrounding theft crimes and the best way to handle a theft related offense, but he knows the people who will have a say in the outcome of your case.
+He not only knows the law surrounding theft crimes and the best way to handle a theft-related offense, but he knows the people who will have a say in the outcome of your case.

 Orange County Theft Crimes Steven K. Bloom has handled every type of theft case with unmatched success.